zcdong/Devguide/book/concept-mixing.md

 ## Key Concepts

-PX4 uses control groups and output groups.
-Conceptionally they are very simple: A control group is e.g. `attitude`, for the core flight controls.
-Or `gimbal`.
+PX4 uses control groups (inputs) and output groups.
+Conceptionally they are very simple: A control group is e.g. `attitude`, for the core flight controls, or `gimbal` for payload.
 An output group is one physical bus, e.g. the first 8 PWM outputs for servos.
-Each of these groups has 8 outputs (control group) and 8 inputs (output group).
+Each of these groups has 8 normalized (-1..+1) command ports, which can be mapped and sclaled through the mixer.
 A mixer defines how each of these 8 signals of the controls are connected to the 8 outputs.

 For a simple plane control 0 (roll) is connected straight to output 0 (elevator).
 For a multicopter things are a bit different: control 0 (roll) is connected to all four motors and combined with throttle.

 ## Mapping

+Since there are multiple control groups (like flight controls, payload, etc.) and multiple output groups (first 8 PWM outpus, UAVCAN, etc.), one control group can send command to multiple output groups.

 ```mermaid
 graph TD;